ghetzel/diecast/FUNCTIONS.md

 ```
 camelize s any -> string
 ```
-Return a copy of *s* transformed into camelCase.
+Return a copy of *s* transformed into PascalCase.

 ---